Henstead

-Henstead is a village near Kessingland and the A12 in the civil parish of Henstead with Hulver Street, in the county of Suffolk, England.
+Henstead is a village in the civil parish of Henstead with Hulver Street, in the East Suffolk district, in the county of Suffolk, England.
 It has a church called Church of St Mary which is a Grade I listed building.
 It has very few housing areas, and is a rural area.
-It is situated near Rushmere.
+It is situated near Rushmere and Kessingland and the A12.

-The parish has a population of 408, and is in the district of East Suffolk, which contains many very similar sized civil parishes.
+The parish has a population of 408, which contains many very similar sized civil parishes.

 The Private preparatory school, The Old School Henstead, is also located in the village.